Robert William Wilcox: Rebellion of 1895

 Following the overthrow, The Liberal resumed publication January 25, 1893.
 The English language editor Clarence Ashford supported the Provisional Government of Hawaii, and expressed the view that the Queen had brought about her own downfall.
 On January 28 the paper argued for becoming a state of the United States, but protested the lack of any native Hawaiians as leaders of the new government.
 Neither the monarchy nor the provisional government was a representative democracy.
 Editorials in February proposed becoming part of the state of California, which would enable popular elections.

 However, the "Big Five" who dominated the economy wanted to avoid statehood, since as a territory they would not be subject to the American labor laws.
 They depended on cheap labor for their sugarcane plantations in Hawaii for example.
 By March 1893 American President Grover Cleveland decided against annexation anyway.
 The Liberal attacked the efforts of Princess Kaʻiulani when she travelled to America to argue for supporting re-instating the monarchy.
 Wilcox applied for a position in the new government but was denied.
 The newspaper shut down on April 15, 1893.
 Rumors circulated that Wilcox was preparing to proclaim a liberal republic.

 The leaders of the overthrow proclaimed their own Republic of Hawaiʻi on July 4, 1894.
 By the end of the year, royalists were planning a counter-revolution to restore Liliʻuokalani.
 The key conspirators were Sam Nowlein, head of the Queen's guard, Charles T. Gulick, advisor to both Kalākaua and Liliʻuokalani, and William H. Rickard, a sugar planter of British parentage.
 They needed a military leader, and approached Wilcox.
 At first he hesitated, but since he was frustrated with lack of progress on annexation as well as spurned by the republic, he agreed to lead the forces into battle.

 Royalist and republican forces clashed at the base of Diamond Head on January 6 and 7, 1895, and in Mōʻiliʻili on January 7.
 Mānoa was the scene of battle on January 9.
 Casualties were minor, and only C. L. Carter, a member of a prominent island family, was killed.
 The royalists were quickly routed and Wilcox spent several days in hiding before being captured.
 All royalist leaders had been arrested by January 16, when Liliʻuokalani was taken into custody at Washington Place and imprisoned in ʻIolani Palace.
 Wilcox was arrested and tried for treason.
 This time he was convicted on February 23, 1895, and was sentenced to death with five other leaders.
 Some were freed due to giving testimony against the others, and his sentence was commuted to 35 years in prison.
-On January 1, 1898, he was pardoned by Sanford B. Dole, President of the Republic, who had previously made pressured Liliʻuokalani to abdicate in exchange for his life and freedom, as well as for the lives of the others who had been sentenced to death.
+On January 1, 1898, he was pardoned by Sanford B. Dole, President of the Republic, who had previously pressured Liliʻuokalani to abdicate in exchange for his life and freedom, as well as for the lives of the others who had been sentenced to death.